 About the Artist:

-Justyn Michael Zolli is an American Visual Artist, an art restorer, a museum professional, and a scholar of theological aesthetics.
-He is currently based in Northern California.
+Justyn Michael Zolli is an American Visual Artist, an art restorer, a museum professional, and a scholar of art history and aesthetics.

-Justyn has traveled extensively throughout India, western Europe, The British Isles, Mexico's Mayan Yucatan Peninsula, and North America researching the holy sites, mural painting practices, and sacred temple building principles of many ancient cultures.
-These research tours have included: major Mayan archeological pyramids in the Yucatan; the great medieval, Gothic Catholic Cathedrals and Renaissance churches throughout western Europe; Native North American petroglyph sites; Celtic and prehistoric ceremonial sites within the British Isles; and Muslim mosques, eastern Dharma temples, and monastic caves complexes (Hindu, Buddhist, Jain) located throughout India.
+Justyn has traveled the world extensively researching the holy sites, mural painting practices, and sacred temple building principles of many ancient cultures.
+These research tours have included: all major archeological sites of the Mayan pyramids in the Route Puuc, Yucatan; the great medieval, Gothic Catholic cathedrals and Renaissance churches throughout England, Spain, Italy, and France; Native North American petroglyph sites located in the western states of the United States; Celtic and prehistoric ceremonial sites within the British Isles; and Muslim mosques, eastern Dharma temples, and monastic caves complexes (Hindu, Buddhist, Jain) located throughout India.

-Presently, he maintains a large art studio in the Benicia Arsenal Arts District in Benicia, CA. He is represented by Gallery Sam, in Oakland California, who exhibit his paintings in contemporary art fairs in cities nationwide.
+Presently, he maintains a large art studio in the Benicia Arsenal Arts District in Benicia, CA. He is represented by Gallery Sam, based in Oakland California, who exhibit his paintings in contemporary art fairs in cities nationwide.